 But if you let that nebulous “later” date turn into “never,” the repercussions can be costly.
 At some point, refinancing your student loans could potentially save you a significant amount of money.
-You just need to figure out if you’ve reached that point.
+You just need to figure out if it is the right move for you.

 1. Your current student loans have high interest rates.

-These loans tend to have higher interest rates than federal subsidized student loans, and you may be able to find a lower interest rate private loan option.
+These loans tend to have higher interest rates than federal subsidized student loans, and you may be able to find a lower interest rate private student loan option.

 2. Your financial situation has improved since you took out the loans.

 And if you expect to stay on an upward financial trajectory, you might even consider refinancing with a variable rate student loan.
-Variable rate student loans typically offer lower interest rates than fixed rate loans; however, the rate is tied to prevailing interest rates, which are very low today but should go up over time.
-The upshot is that these loans are usually best suited for qualified borrowers who intend to pay off their loans at a relatively fast pace.
+Variable rate student loans typically offer lower interest rates than fixed rate loans; however, variable rates are tied to market fluctuations, which means rates that are very low today are likely to go up at some point.

 3. You don’t get any advantages from federal student loan benefits.

-If you expect your income to be unpredictable, it’s usually a safer bet not to refinance federal student loans that are eligible for these benefits.
-But if you aren’t able to take advantage of any of these federal student loan benefits listed above, refinancing could be a good option.
-Looking for more guidance
+If you expect your income to be unpredictable, or you’re looking into qualifying public service employment, it’s usually a safer bet not to refinance federal student loans that are eligible for these benefits.
+But if you aren’t able to take advantage of any of these federal student loan benefits listed above, refinancing could make sense.

 4. You’re about to take out a loan for a mortgage or other large purchase.